 APA Style is widely used by students, researchers, and professionals in the social and behavioral sciences.
-The Scribbr APA Citation Generator automatically generates accurate references and in-text citations for free.
+Scribbr’s APA Citation Generator automatically generates accurate references and in-text citations for free.

 This citation guide outlines the most important citation guidelines from the 7th edition APA Publication Manual (2020).
 Scribbr also offers free guides for the older APA 6th edition, MLA Style, and Chicago Style.

 In-text citations are brief references in the running text that direct readers to the reference entry at the end of the paper.
 You include them every time you quote or paraphrase someone else’s ideas or words to avoid plagiarism.